carterdbroom/canada-flow-finder-2.0/README.md

 ---
 ### Day 6
 I ran the script on all of the stations.
 This revealed some errors within the code.
 I fixed them and ran the script fully.
 Recording the stations without data did not go as planned.
 I fixed the code after running it, so I'll test it tomorrow and get the full picture of how many stations don't have discharge data.
 It took about 1 hour and 10 minutes to run including stations without discharge data, which is good news.
 With some improvements I can have it to well under an hour.

+---
+### Day 7
+I made some updates to the code, removed redundancies.
+I ran the script fully again, this time recording the stations without data.
+There are 469 stations without discharge data.
+I can remove these from the station list to make the scraper run quicker.
+I now need to deal with the csv data.